cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 The degrees of parallelism implementations are encouraged to support are `2` (for CPUs with 256-bit registers) and `4` (for CPUs with 512-bit registers).
 The resulting algorithms are called `AEGIS-128X2`, `AEGIS-128X4`, `AEGIS-256X2`, and `AEGIS-256X4`.

-The following table summarizes how many bits are processed in parallel (rate), the memory requirements (state size), and the mininum vector register sizes a CPU should support for optimal performance.
+The following table summarizes how many bits are processed in parallel (rate), the memory requirements (state size), and the minimum vector register sizes a CPU should support for optimal performance.

 | Algorithm   | Rate (bits) | Optimal Register Size | State Size (bits) |
 | ----------- | ----------: | :-------------------: | ----------------: |